Charlie Martin (racing driver, born 1981): Britcar

 On 23 September 2020, it was announced that Martin had signed to race with Praga to participate in the 2021 Britcar Endurance Championship, racing their R1 Mk5 prototype car.

 Formula E

 On 15 April 2020, Martin took part in FIA Formula E's online press conference to announce the “Race at Home Challenge” eSports Championship, which will see drivers from the all-electric series lining up in a competition against gamers to raise money for UNICEF.

 She will be a permanent guest driver for the “Race at Home Challenge” series, which will offer the winner a chance to test a Formula E car at a future real-world race event.
 The Challenge will take place on the rFactor 2 platform.

 As such, Martin is the first transgender driver to be affiliated with FIA Formula E and joins a host of other female drivers who have either competed in the series or who have participated in test events.

+British Vogue Magazine

+Martin was included in the 2021 Vogue 25, celebrating the extraordinary women shaping 2021 and beyond.

+She subsequently appeared in Vogue Magazine's Forces For Change campaign with BMW, in the November 2023 issue of the magazine.